We are not recruiting Police Community Support Officers at this time.

 Here at North Wales Police we actively encourage all our staff and officers to use Welsh in their daily lives at work.

-The review will take place in an informal manner with a sympathetic Welsh speaker.
+You will be invited for an assessment which will take place in an informal manner with a sympathetic Welsh speaker.
 We offer support and guidance to help you achieve the required level for the role.

 We also have online learning resources that may assist you with your learning.
 Please note it is a spoken review - there is no written test.
+You will have three attempts at the assessment.